Advanced Practicum and Externship Training

 An important aspect of training is providing regular feedback to the trainee about his or her performance.
 At the end of each semester, a formal feedback process occurs, during which trainees will receive feedback from the people they have worked with during the semester.
 This process is also a time for externs to formally give us feedback.
 At all times this process is seen as a two-way street, where facilitation and growth are the goal, not the assignment of a grade or other measures of ranking.
 Trainees are encouraged to browse through the CAPS evaluation forms during the first few weeks to familiarize themselves with areas of focus.

-In order to apply, please fax (973-655-4470) a cover letter and current curriculum vitae in early January for consideration for the following fall semester.
+In order to apply, please email, fax, or mail a coverletter, current curriculum vitae, and letters of reference in early January for consideration for the following fall semester.
 Contact Dr. Christopher Drost at 973-655-5211 for additional information.
 Please note that current and previous CAPS' clients are not eligible to apply for training at CAPS due to ethical considerations.

 Weekly Work Expectations: